microPaul/The-DB-uno/README.md

 The XDIR-0(ALT) (PA7) pin for USART-0(ALT) at D0/D1 appears on DB-uno edge pin D3, to facilitate RS-485 communications with this UART.
 XCK-0(ALT) for the same USART appears on DB-uno edge pin D2.

 USART-2  RX/TX (PF1/PF0) appear on D4/D5 respectively.
-This is also used for the 32 KHz cyrstal and loading capacitors, which should be provided for on the board laout but not populate.
+This is also used for the 32 KHz cyrstal and loading capacitors, which should be provided for on the board laout but not populated unless needed.

-If the SPI-1 port at D10-D13 is not used by firmware, the firmware can assign those pins to USART-1 (TX, RX, DIR, CK).
-Similarly, if the USART-0(ALT) pins are not used as a USART they can be used for SPI-0.

 At this point all DB-uno edge pins have been assigned except D6, and the only AVR-DB32 port pins that have not been assigned are PD4 and PD5.
 In reviewing the I/O Multiplexing table in section 3.1 of the AVR128DB28 data sheet, it’s not clear that one of these pins is more “useful” than the other, therefore I will arbitrarily assign PD4 to DB-uno edge pin PD4 and PD5 is unused.